• Skip to primary navigation

 Instructions

-• Wash, de-string and cut green broad beans into bite sized pieces
+• Wash, de-string and cut green broad beans into bite sized pieces.

-• Peel and dice onion into small pieces
+• Peel and finely dice the onion.

-• Peel and crush garlic
+Peel and crush the garlic.

 Video